MonashAPS/cq23-game-server/docs/game_logic/communication.md

 #### Your Tank ID

-The very first message you receive will be your tank id.
+The very first message you receive will be your tank id and your opponent's tank id.
 This is important so you can identify which tank belongs to you in the game.
 If you've read the [tanks page](../game_objects/tank.md), you would know that tanks (like all other objects in the game) have an id which the game refers to throughout all communications.